 When you look at some of the national trends in garden art, Vermont gardeners and craftspeople seem to be on the cutting edge.
 Fire pits, repossessed material, small spaces and items with a weathered and aged look are all current trends according to Home and Garden Magazine, and all are reflected in the offerings of local retailers and landscape architects.

 Maree Gaetani of Gardener’s Supply said the company has several new items in their lawn art division for 2012, many of which fit the trend of working in small spaces.
 Gaetani stressed that for those working in really small areas, these accents can be placed in containers or mounted to a deck.
-A whimsical item known as a Psychedelic Snail Stake (shown at left) is particularly suited for containers.
+A whimsical item known as a Psychedelic Snail Stake is particularly suited for containers.
 Another popular addition is the Poppy Sways — a set of five bright red or copper-coated steel saucers which sway in the wind and collect water for birds and butterflies.
 Gaetani said movable items including a variety of spinning products have been selling well.
 Last year, spinners which resembled dahlias were highly sought after, and this year the company has added a spinner which looks like swallows playfully chasing one another.
 Gaetani is partial to the swaying silver wind stalks which are thin reeds adorned with small silver balls.

 Gaetani said customers tend to buy garden accents in the spring while waiting for their gardens to grow and then again in late summer as some of the plants are turning brown and dying back.
 “People want to add some color to their garden,” she said.
 Gaetani also highlighted the popularity of solar items, which provide color during the day and glow at night.
 Gardener’s Supply sells solar butterflies, dragonflies and mosaic globes, as well as border lights to put around containers or walkways.